 Among the best things about making this vegan rhubarb cobbler is that it is quick, simple, and you can add just about any fruit you have.

-If you are cooking for a small number of people or a crowd, this cobbler is sure to please.
-You can double it and put it in a 9″ X 13″ baking pan, and it still takes less time and less work than baking a pie.
+If you are cooking for a large number of people or a crowd, this cobbler is sure to please.
+You can halve it and put it in a 8″ X 8″ square (or 8″ round) baking pan if you like.
+It still takes less time and less work than baking a pie.

 This recipe also freezes well if you have leftovers.
 Some folks I know would enjoy this for breakfast.